Mary Ellen Oslick

 Biography

-Mary Ellen Oslick, PhD, is an assistant professor of education at Stetson University.
+Mary Ellen Oslick, PhD, is a professor of education at Stetson University.
 She earned her undergraduate degree in history and humanities and her master's degree in teaching, with emphases on reading and special education, from Trinity University in San Antonio, Tex.
 She holds a PhD in curriculum and instruction with a specialization in children's literature and literacy from the University of Florida.
 Dr. Oslick taught for five years in elementary and intermediate schools in Texas' urban and suburban areas.
 Her research areas of interest include: social justice and critical literacy applications; multicultural children's literature; and reading and writing instruction with diverse learners.
 She has written and been awarded research grants, and her scholarly papers have been published in peer-refereed journals and books.
 Dr. Oslick won the 2014 Virginia Hamilton Essay Award for her article, "Children's Voices: Reactions to a Criminal Justice Issue Picture Book."
+In 2019, her two edited works, Immigrant Experiences: Expanding the School-Home-Community Dialogue and Land of Opportunity: Immigrant Experiences in the North American Landscape were published.

 More About Mary Ellen Oslick